Anthony Giesen Gallery of American Brilliant Cut Glass

 donated his extraordinary collection of American Brilliant cut glass to the College.

-Many of these exquisite hand cut works are on exhibit at Ferrum College in the newly
+Many of these exquisite hand cut works are on exhibit at the College in the Anthony

-created Anthony Giesen Gallery of American Brilliant Cut Glass in the Skeens Alumni
+Giesen Gallery of American Brilliant Cut Glass located in Franklin Hall.

 Giesen’s collection, amassed over a 50-year period, includes a number of select rarities